mattcarlotta/nvfcApp/README.md

 * Fan Speed - Current GPU fan speed (%)

 ## Notes
-⚠️ On start up, this application only looks for a `config.csv` within the app directory.
+⚠️ On start up, this application only looks for a `config.csv` file within the app directory.
 If missing, it'll load a default curve.

 ⚠️ Only works on OS's that support python3 and have nvidia proprietary drivers installed